spiral/docs/docs/en/component/storage.md

     ->write('file.txt', 'content');
 ```

-As you may have noticed, you can use existing [flysystem adapters](https://flysystem.thephpleague.com/v2/docs/adapter/local/)
+As you may have noticed, you can use the existing [flysystem adapters](https://flysystem.thephpleague.com/v2/docs/adapter/local/)
 to create a bucket.
 Just install the one you want and add it to the store using the `Bucket::fromAdapter()` method.

 ### Local Server

-The local server, as the name implies, is located in the local file system: In the same place where the executable code
+The local server, as the name implies, is located in the local file system (in the same place where the executable code
-of your application is located.
+of your application is located).

 You have already seen an example of local server settings earlier, however, to simplify them, some optional sections
 have been specially removed.
 Let's now take a look at the complete configuration of this type of server, leaving all